NadzeyaShpakouskaya/ironfoudation-team-project-legacy/README.md

 ## Installation

+### For version 0.4.0 and above

+1. Click [Here](https://apps.apple.com/us/app/testflight/id899247664?mt=8) to find the TestFlight application in the AppStore

+1. Click “Download” to install the TestFlight application.

+1. After installation, open the application.
+A TestFlight app notification appears asking for permission to send notifications.
+Click “Allow” to receive notifications about app updates.

+1. On the “Welcome” screen, click the “Continue” button.
+You can now install the Woof mobile app.
+Follow the link below: https://testflight.apple.com/join/mGNJXIwt

+1. Click “Start Testing” in Step 2 to open the installation prompt in the TestFlight app.

+1. The invitation screen for the Woof app will appear with a description of the app.
+Click “Accept” to accept the invitation to our beta testing program.

+1. After accepting the invitation, click “Install” to install the Woof application.

+1. You can then open the Woof application by clicking the “Open” button.

+1. Finally, you will see a screen with the application version and changelog; here we publish what has been updated in the current version.
+Click “Next” to continue.

+1. Click “Start Testing” to complete the installation process.

+1. You will see the “Welcome” screen of the Woof app.
+Choose role and start using the application.

+### For versions 0.1.0 - 0.3.1

 **Pre-requisites**: _installed Xcode with the version specified under the [current dev environment](#current-dev-environment)._

 1. Go to the [Releases](https://github.com/ios-course/ironfoudation-team-project/releases) section in the current repository.